Extended reality (XR) applications

 - Active dimming via uniform shutter motion

-- High-density haptic actuation with multiple actuators providing pressure on the body for a more immersive experience
+- High-density haptic actuation with multiple actuators for a more immersive experience

-- Foveation using a large-aperture, two-axis steering mirror to place the highest-resolution image where the wearer is looking at any given instant.
+- Foveation using a large-aperture, two-axis steering mirror to place the highest-resolution image where the wearer is looking at any instant

 DOWNLOAD THE WHITE PAPER